 The Danish LFS uses a mix of modes.
-The main part of the interviews (92% in 2005) is conducted via telephone interviewing (CATI).
+The main part of the interviews (92% in 2006) is conducted via telephone interviewing (CATI).
 Persons who could not be reached by telephone receive a mailed questionnaire.
 Demographic information (e.g. sex, year of birth, marital status, nationality) and level of education, training and the year of completion are variables obtained from the statistical registers based on administrative sources (The Population Register and The Educational Statistical System).

-The field staff comprises approximately 40 part-time interviewers and 10 supervisors.
+The field staff comprises approximately 40 part-time interviewers, 10 supervisors and 5 clerical employees.